2019 Gold Public Health Innovation Award Competition

 The Gold Award, established with a gift from founding Dean Robert Gold and his wife Barbara, is intended to spark public health innovation, design thinking and solutions to the world’s most complex public health issues.

 A panel of five health entrepreneurs and thought leaders will decide which project to fund on an annual basis.
-Judges include Andre Blackman, health strategy consultant and health technology entrepreneur; Dr. Alyssa Todaro Brooks, scientific program specialist at the National Institutes of Health Clinical Center; Thomas Garson, managing partner at Bracken Garson Consulting Group, LLC; Arnold Miller and Ed Woods, president of TerpSys, an information and technology services company.
+Judges include Andre Blackman, founder and CEO of health innovation workforce development startup Onboard Health; Dr. Alyssa Todaro Brooks, scientific program specialist at the National Institutes of Health Clinical Center; Thomas Garson, managing partner at Bracken Garson Consulting Group, LLC; and Ed Woods, president of TerpSys, an information and technology services company.